 - Sleep well.
 Research is ongoing but it seems if you have had a history of not sleeping well your risk of dementia increases with one study suggesting it could rise by as much as 20 per cent.
 We also know that the brain and body undergo many biological functions that only occur during sleep, including clearance of waste products that build up in the brain.
 Most of the removal of beta-amyloid plaque, for example, occurs during the deepest stages of sleep and evidence suggests if you get less than seven hours a night your brain has less time to flush it out – leading to it accumulating and potentially putting you at an increased risk of Alzheimer’s.

 - Keep your brain agile.
 There is evidence to show continued learning over the course of your life not only helps to keep you mentally stimulated but when you are not exposed to anything new cognitive decline becomes more likely.
 Never stop learning, be open to trying new things, ‘train’ your brain with puzzles, quizzes, crosswords, Wordle, reading, keeping abreast of the news, discuss things with others, be active in your community etc. Don’t forget the ‘use it or lose it’ mantra.

-If you have any worries about the risks of dementia and/or whether it is safe for you to take HRT do talk to a medical professional and/or a knowledgeable menopause specialist like those at the Health & Her Clinic to get all the available information you need.
+If you have any worries about the risks of dementia and/or whether it is safe for you to take HRT do talk to a medical professional and/or a knowledgeable menopause specialist to get all the available information you need.

 If you do have any worries because there is a history of dementia in your family and/or you do carry the APOE4 gene there are a range of organisations that offer support you and information (see below).